A Benchmark and Evaluation of Non-Rigid Structure from Motion: Evaluation

-TABLE~\ref{tab:ani_miss} shows the average error as an interaction between 'animatronic' and 'missing data', i.e. the average reconstruction error of each animatronic with and without missing data.
+Table~\ref{tab:ani_miss} shows the average error as an interaction between 'animatronic' and 'missing data', i.e. the average reconstruction error of each animatronic with and without missing data.
 It is interesting to note that the in-plane deformations, i.e.\ Tearing, Stretching and Articulated, generally have a smaller increase in error with missing data compared to the more volumetric deformation, i.e.\ Deflation and Bending, compared to the error without missing data.
 The increase is respectively 3.96mm, 4.65mm and 8.38mm versus 12.27mm and 13.47mm.
 The main difference between the two groups is that the ratio of missing data is consistently low for the in-plane deformations.
 This would suggest that the ratio of missing data has an impact on the reconstruction error.

-TABLE~\ref{tab:path_miss} shows the average error as interaction between 'camera path' and 'missing data'.
+Table~\ref{tab:path_miss} shows the average error as interaction between 'camera path' and 'missing data'.
 The Tricky path has by far the highest average error.
 This is expected, as the small camera movement ensures that a portion of the tracked points is consistently hidden.
-As such, while Tricky and Circle were approximately equally difficult without missing data, this is no longer the case with missing data as Circle's average error only increases by 4.9mm.
+As such, while Tricky and Circle were almost equally difficult without missing data, this is no longer the case with missing data as Circle's average error only increases by 4.9mm.
 Indeed, all other camera paths have approximately the same increase in error with missing data.
 These paths also ensure that all observed points are equally visible.
-So while the camera paths nominally have approximately the same percentile of missing data as the Tricky path, the spatio-temporal distribution is different.
-These results suggests that the distribution of missing data is as important as the ratio in affecting the reconstruction error.
+What differs consistently is the spatio-temporal distribution of missing data, which has a physical plausible structured pattern. the missing data distributions in our dataset are in contrast with previous evaluations where often missing entries were generated randomly, thus not reflecting a real 3D modelling scenario.
+These results also suggest that the distribution of missing data is as important as the ratio in affecting the reconstruction error.
 Indeed this is in line with the observations made by Paladini et al.~\cite{DelBue:Agapito:IJCV2011}.